eugenia1984/english/glossary.md

 - **It’s nice to**: is used to express a positive sentiment or feeling about something or someone.

+- **It seems like**: can be used to express an impression you have by looking at something or someone.
+For example, ``It seems like it's cold outside!`` is an expression you can say when you have not left home yet, but you see everyone on the street wearing coats.
+Other examples include ``It seems like it's going to rain``, or ``It seems like you're happy today``.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> K